pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-cea/README.md

 - Swap HM04 in TLP2 with Master Ball x5 in warping
 - Toss 1 from the Master Balls you just swapped
-- Swap HM04 again for the j. x255 in north connection
+- Swap HM04 again with j. x255 in north connection
-- Swap roaming TMs for Poke Ball x7 in width
+- Swap roaming TMs with Poke Ball x7 in width
 - Toss 6 TMs
 - Flash map
 - Toss the entire stack of Parlyz Heal x65 below